Chair on Refugee Integration through Education, Language, and Arts

 For millions of the world’s displaced people, their painful journey does not end when they gain refugee status.

 Although it can be full of surprise, relief and joy in new things and possibilities, the huge transformation required to adapt to life in a new host country can also be confusing, lonely and traumatic.
-The University of Glasgow’s Chair in Refugee Integration through Languages and the Arts (RILA) is responding to this global crisis by researching, pioneering and sharing creative ways to foster integration and empower all members of new communities, where refugees live, to flourish, together.
+The University of Glasgow’s Chair on Refugee Integration through Education, Language, and Arts is responding to this global crisis by researching, pioneering and sharing creative ways to foster integration and empower all members of new communities, where refugees live, to flourish, together.

 Chair Themes